aditya-2k23/moody/README.md

 Once running, access the application at [http://localhost:3000](http://localhost:3000).

-### When to use Docker

-- **Consistent Environment**: Avoid "it works on my machine" issues by using the same environment as production.
-- **Quick Testing**: Spin up the entire application with a single command without installing dependencies locally.
-- **CI/CD Integration**: Easily integrate with automated testing and deployment pipelines.

 ## 📦 Getting Started

 If you prefer Docker, see the [Docker Support](#-docker-support) section above.